supby/phi-test/README.md

 1. Adding AutoMapper configuration to map from HackerNews API model `Phi.Model.Client.Story` to API model `Phi.Model.API.Story`
 2. Dockerize the application to not depend on the environment.
 3. Think about the cache invalidation mechanism in case data is changed.
+4. Adding sturtup check in case if configuration is not valid.